utwente-db/DAB/README.md

-# Design Project Group 4: Database Manager
+# Database Administration Bundle

+The Database Administration Bundle.
+A fully automated system based on Django and Typescript, where students can request a database accounts for assignments without help.

 ## Overview

 This project serves as a database manager for the Data Science department.
-With the increase in students; it is no longer feasible to cut database credentials on paper.
+With an ever increasing amount of students, it is no longer feasible to distribute database credentials manually for courses relating to data science.
-As such, this software will allow students to request databases with pre-loaded schemas from a certain course.
+As such, this software will allow students to request databases with pre-loaded schemas for a certain course.

 ## Requirements